Karina Canellakis

-Karina Canellakis (born 23 August 1981) is an American conductor and violinist.
+Karina Canellakis (born August 23, 1981) is an American conductor and violinist.

 Biography

 Born in New York City, of Greek and Russian background, Canellakis grew up in a family of musicians.
-Her parents met as music students at the Juilliard School.
+Her parents were music students at the Juilliard School.
 Her father Martin became a conductor, and her mother Sheryl became a pianist.
 She studied violin as a youth, and her younger brother Nicholas studied cello.
 She continued music studies at the Curtis Institute, where her teachers included Ida Kavafian, and graduated from Curtis in 2004.
 As a violinist, she played as a substitute in the Chicago Symphony Orchestra, and was a guest leader with the Bergen Philharmonic Orchestra.

 From 2005 to 2007, Canellakis was a violinist with the Berlin Philharmonic Orchester-Akademie.
 Whilst in Berlin, Simon Rattle encouraged her growing interest in conducting.
 She studied conducting at the Juilliard School from 2011 to 2013, where her teachers included Alan Gilbert.
 She also studied conducting with Fabio Luisi, at the Pacific Music Festival.
 In 2013, she was the winner of the Taki Concordia Conducting Fellowship.
 From 2014 to 2016, she was the assistant conductor of the Dallas Symphony Orchestra.
-Early in her career in the Dallas post, in October 2014, she stood in as an emergency substitute for Jaap van Zweden with the Symphony No 8 of Shostakovich, without rehearsal.
+Early in her career in the Dallas post, in October 2014, she stood in as an emergency substitute for Jaap van Zweden with the Symphony No. 8 of Shostakovich, without rehearsal.
 Her work in contemporary music has included performing with and conducting the International Contemporary Ensemble (ICE), and conducting the premiere of David Lang's chamber opera The Loser in September 2016.

 Canellakis made her European conducting debut in 2015 with the Chamber Orchestra of Europe, as an emergency substitute for Nikolaus Harnoncourt.
 In 2016, she won the Georg Solti Conducting Award.
 Her conducting debut at The Proms in September 2017 was also her debut with the BBC Symphony Orchestra (BBC SO).
 Also in September 2017, Canellakis made her first guest-conducting appearance with the Berlin Radio Symphony Orchestra (RSO Berlin).